freeCodeCamp/guide/src/pages/computer-science/garbage-collection/index.md

 ---
 ## Garbage Collection

 Garbage collection is the process in which programs try to free up memory space that is no longer used by variables, objects, and such.
 Garbage collection is implemented differently for every language.
 Most high-level programming languages have some sort of garbage collection built it.
 Low-level programming languages may add garbage collection through libraries.
+If there is no way to access a some data, there is no use of storing that data anymore since we can't get to it anymore!
+That's when the garbage collector comes and removes that data!

 <!-- The article goes here, in GitHub-flavored Markdown.
 Feel free to add YouTube videos, images, and CodePen/JSBin embeds  -->